betmma/my_balatro_mods/README.md

 - Voucher Bulk: Gives 4 random vouchers. ($25)
 - Skip: Earn $4 when skipping blind.
 - Skipper: Get a Double Tag when skipping blind.
-- Scrawl: Randomly create Jokers until joker slots are full.
+- Scrawl: Gives $2 for each joker you have, and then randomly create Jokers until joker slots are full.
 - Scribble: Randomly create 3 Negative Spectral cards.
 - Reserve Area: You can reserve tarot cards instead of using them when opening a tarot pack.
 - Reserve Area Plus: You can reserve spectral cards instead of using them when opening a spectral pack.
 Also get an ethereal tag now.